2024.10.10

 - Target Devices: eMMC is predominantly used in budget smartphones, tablets, entry-level laptops, and IoT devices where cost is a significant factor.
 It is suitable for applications that do not require high-speed data transfer.

-- Typical Applications: eMMC works well for basic tasks such as web browsing, SoCial media, document editing, and media playback.
+- Typical Applications: eMMC works well for basic tasks such as web browsing, social media, document editing, and media playback.

 UFS: